 Within the City of Austin, the need for spaces for artists to work, rehearse, and perform has reached critical levels over the past few years.
 The tremendous growth fueling the city’s rapidly growing economy has caused a dramatic increase in rents in the spaces that local artists have traditionally used for their work.

-With the help of a new program from the Partners for Sacred Places headquartered in Philadelphia, Austin artists, of all disciplines, can now start to find creative homes within the unused spaces of sacred place facilities.
+With the help from the Partners for Sacred Places’ Making Homes for the Arts in Sacred Places program, Austin artists, of all disciplines, can now start to find creative homes within the unused spaces of sacred place facilities.
 The Arts in Sacred Places program creates mutually-beneficial space sharing relationships between artists in need of space, and diverse congregations with space to spare and who would like to rent to artists.

 Local partner Civic Arts, led by Executive Director Lynn Osgood, has created the Austin Arts in Sacred Places website.
 The website is still in development as Lynn and her team collect photographs, take measurements, and initiate in depth conversations with the clergy and lay leadership of Austin’s sacred places.
 Civic Arts is laying the essential framework for the success of the Arts in Sacred Places program in Austin.
 They are building off Partners’ foundation laying work from 2014-2017 in the area and we look forward to collaborating again when Civic Arts is ready for the next step.

 - 98% of surveyed Austin artists see an urgent need for creative space

 - 85% of surveyed Austin artists are receptive to associating their work with a sacred place

 - 40% more artists responded to our survey in Austin than any other city in the study